-The 70 Preschools in Maputo is a 2.5-year pilot project financed by the World Bank and implemented by Planet Aid–partner ADPP Mozambique and the Mozambique Ministry of Education in two districts in the Maputo Province: Boane and Manhiça.
+The 70 Preschools in Maputo is a two-and-a-half-year pilot project financed by World Bank and implemented by Planet Aid's partner ADPP Mozambique and the Mozambique Ministry of Education in two districts in the Maputo Province: Boane and Manhiça.
 The project is part of a larger pilot initiative implemented simultaneously by various agencies in five provinces across the country.

-The main objective of the 70 Preschools in Maputo project is to strengthen the capacity of rural families and communities to promote the holistic development of children under six years of age through the provision of community-based Early Childhood Development (ECD) services.
+The main objective of the 70 Preschools in Maputo project is to strengthen the capacity of rural families and communities, and to promote the holistic development of children under six years of age through the provision of community-based early childhood development (ECD) services.
 The project accomplishes this by raising awareness among parents and community members about the importance of early investments in child development and healthcare for the healthy growth and development of their children.

-By building 70 preschools, training the teachers and facilitators, and engaging local communities in participating in the ECD initiatives, the project will contribute to laying a foundation for community-based ECD services and providing a model that can be replicated on the national level across the country.
+By building 70 preschools, training the teachers and facilitators, and engaging local communities in participating in the ECD initiatives, the project contributes to laying a foundation for community-based ECD services and provides a model that can be replicated across the country.

-The project is based on the government strategy for the integrated development of preschool children, which aims to promote Early Childhood Development among children under six years of age and prepare them for enrolling in primary education, thereby improving their academic performance and overall quality of life in the long run.
+The project is based on the government strategy for the integrated development of preschool children, which aims to promote ECD among children under six years of age and prepare them for enrolling in primary education, thereby improving their academic performance and overall quality of life.